GalAngel15/SmartPermissionKit/README.md

 ## ✨ Features

-* ✅ Simple one-line permission requests
+* ✅ Simple one-line permission requests with default UI
+* ✅ Optional `onDenied` handler – use yours or built-in dialogs
-* ✅ Automatic rationale and settings redirect
+* ✅ Automatic rationale handling and settings redirection
 * ✅ Fully generic – works with any Android permission
 * ✅ Based on Jetpack's Activity Result API